-We are a Galway City physiotherapy clinic that specialises in treating knee pain.
+We are a Galway City physiotherapy and sports injury clinic that specialises in treating knee pain.
 Patellofemoral Pain Syndrome (PFPS) is an umbrella term used for pain arising from the patellofemoral joint itself, or adjacent soft tissues.
 Historically, PFPS has been referred to as anterior knee pain but this is misleading as the pain can be felt in all aspects of the knee.

 PFPS can be due to a patellar trauma, but it is more often a combination of several factors (multifactorial causes): overuse and overload of the patellofemoral joint, anatomical or biomechanical abnormalities, muscular weakness, imbalance or dysfunction.
 It is more likely that PFPS is worsened and resistive to treatment because of several of these factors.

 One of the main causes of PFPS is the patellar orientation and alignment.
 When the patella has a different orientation, it may glide more to one side of the facies patellaris (femur) and thus can cause overuse/overload (overpressure) on that part of the femur.
 This can result in pain, discomfort or irritation.

 Sometimes the pain and discomfort is localized in the knee, but the source of the problem is somewhere else.
 Pes planus of the feet (pronation) or pes cavus of the feet (supination) can provoke PFPS.
 Foot pronation (which is more common with PFPS) causes a compensatory internal rotation of the tibia or femur that upsets the patellofemoral mechanism.
 Foot supination provides less cushioning for the leg when it strikes the ground so more stress is placed on the patellofemoral mechanism.
 The hip and strength of the gluteal muscles can also influence the knee and provoke PFPS.